Alouux/CART-253/OutSpace/README.md

 Move Luna using the arrow keys to find the missing parts!

+* All sprites and animations were created and designed by me in Procreate! *

 ![Luna Sprite](https://github.com/Alouux/CART-263/blob/main/OutSpace/assets/images/guy.png?raw=true)

 The game takes place over the course of 3 levels that increase in difficulty.
 Scattered about are moons for the player to collect as a bonus to add to their final score.